Foundation Stage 2 2020 - 2021

 We have thoroughly enjoyed our Autumn Walk in the school grounds today.
 The children enjoyed collecting and finding out all about the different trees and seeds and leaves that grow on them.
 We found sweet chestnuts, acorns and fir cones on the school field.
 We then took them back to class and discussed what we had found and used them to inspire and create Autumn crafts.
 We are going to continue this theme for the rest of the week and can't wait to read 'The Leaf Man' story again tomorrow.
 Please see the gallery of photos below.

 We will now be sending home the 'word of the week' for your child to practise saying and possibly writing in a sentence.
 Please check in their Home Reading Journals every week.
-We will ensure anyone who hasn't recieved their reading prize this week will get it the first week back.
+We will ensure anyone who hasn't received their reading prize this week will get it the first week back.
 Mrs Woolhouse

 This week we have continued to explore the indoor and outdoor areas.
 The children are enjoying role playing teaching phonics in the teaching area.
-We had a great time making mint and lavender sented tea and food in out outdoor kitchen.
+We had a great time making mint and lavender scented tea and food in out outdoor kitchen.
 Please see the photos in the gallery below.

 This week we have learnt the letter sounds d, m, n, i and the high frequency words an, am, is, it, in in phonics.
 Continue to find and practise these letter sounds, names and words in your homework and reading books.
-We have been pratising a song to help us learn the letter names and sounds ask your child to share this with you at home.
+We have been practising a song to help us learn the letter names and sounds ask your child to share this with you at home.

 We have all been working hard learning the names and sounds of letters this week and recognising them in words and sentences.